 Drumheller is home to some incredible Hoodoos, the world-famous Tyrrell Museum, and tons of other fun attractions that you may or may not have heard of.
+This Drumheller itinerary is packed with all of our favourite activities and food places for you to enjoy your time here in the Badlands!

-This itinerary is meant for 3 days because there is so much to do that a day trip simply isn’t enough!
+This itinerary is meant for 3 days because there is so much to do that a day trip simply isnβt enough!
 But no matter how many days you decide to spend in Drumheller you can use this itinerary for some inspiration.

 From outdoor activities to yummy restaurants in Drumheller and fun, hidden gems, this 3-day itinerary has everything you need to enjoy your time in one of our favourite places in Alberta!